Criminal and Administrative Cases

 Instead of his client going to prison, Mr. Waddington, his client, and his client’s family traveled to the island of Capri for a day of sightseeing, boating, and eating Italian ice cream (gelato).Click here to read what our client had to say about our representation.

-This case is disgraceful.
-It shows that without proper legal representation, a false allegations can ruin your life.
+Summary: This case is disgraceful.
+It shows that without proper legal representation, a false allegation can ruin your life.
 Even if you prove that the allegation is false, the military can still try to destroy you.

 Our African American client was a married Warrant Officer.
 A white female Army Reserve NCO accused him of rape.
-This case was vigorously defended for over two years by Alexandra, Michael, and PJ Campanaro, who handled the GA State case.
+This case was vigorously defended for over two years by Alexandra, Michael, and PJ Campanaro (PJ handled the GA State Court case).

 She claimed that an “unknown black man” broke into her home and violently raped and beat her.
 She had injuries and DNA evidence to support the allegation.
 Our client was arrested by Georgia police and was investigated by Army CID.
 To make matters worse, the alleged victim’s wife was in our client’s unit.